wayne-kirk-schmidt/sumologic-dashboardexport/README.md

 The scripts are organized into sub directories:

     1. ./bin -
-           ./bin/sumo_dashboardexport.py - download the results as PDF files
+           ./bin/sumologic_dashboard_list.py - list all of your dashboards including dashboard ID ./bin/sumologic_dashboard_export.py - download the results as PDF files

 NOTE: this script required three items

     1. A Sumo API key name
     2. A Sumo API secret string
     3. A Sumo Dashboard ID

+NOTE: these can be provided either in an environment variable, command line, or a config file.

 *   [Dashboard-Links](https://help.sumologic.com/Visualizations-and-Alerts/Dashboards/Get-Started-with-Dashboards-and-Panels/Add-a-Dashboard-Link)
 *   [Manage-API-Keys](https://help.sumologic.com/Manage/Security/Access-Keys)